masanakam/BattleCard/README.md

 ## Qualifying questions

 - Do you have a system that needs to be up and running 24/7?
 - When you happen to restore a backup in the event of a failure or disaster, you will lose the data accumulated since the last backup.
-Is there any data that cannot afford such a loss?
+Do you have any data that cannot afford such a loss?
 - You might have redundancy and monitoring for hardware components like storage (RAID) and network (NIC teaming).
-However, do you have it for software components such as the OS and applications?
+Do you have the redundancy for software components such as the OS and applications?